cloudflare/cloudflare-docs/content/ssl/reference/migration-guides/lets-encrypt-chain.md

 [Custom hostname](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/) certificates that leave the CA choice up to Cloudflare will be automatically switched to a more compatible certificate authority.

 For custom hostname certificates that are specifically set to use Let's Encrypt, no change will happen automatically.
 Instead, Cloudflare will check the impact and reach out to you, as the SaaS provider, by email.
-The email will inform you which custom hostnames are receiving requests from legacy devices so that you can take action as needed.
+The email will inform you which custom hostnames are receiving requests from [affected clients](#client-impact) so that you can take action as needed.

 ## Further recommendations